-OC3 for producing background traffic and one workstation at each side to run SLAM.
+The first topology [Fig. 4(a)] was set up in a dumbbell-like configuration.
+We used 10 workstations on each side of the bottleneck OC3 for producing background traffic and one workstation at each side to run SLAM.
 Background traffic and probe traffic flowed over separate paths through a Cisco 6500 enterprise router (hop A) and was multiplexed onto a bottleneck OC3 (155 Mb/s) link at a Cisco GSR 12000 (hop B).
 Packets exited the OC3 via another Cisco GSR 12000 (hop C) and passed to receiving hosts via a Cisco 6500 (hop D).
-NetPath [5] was used between hops C and D to emulate propagation delays for the background traffic hosts in the testbed.
-We used a uniform distribution of delays with a mean of 50 msec, minimum of 20 msec, and maximum of 80 msec.
-The bottleneck output queue at the Cisco GSR at hop B was configured to perform tail drop with a maximum of about 50 msec of buffer space.
+NetPath [4] was used between hops C and D to emulate propagation delays for the background traffic hosts in the testbed.
+We used a uniform distribution of delays with a mean of 50 ms, minimum of 20 ms, and maximum of 80 ms. The bottleneck output queue at the Cisco GSR at hop B was configured to perform tail drop with a maximum of about 50 ms of buffer space.

-The second topology (Figure 3b) was set up in a star-like configuration.
-We used 12 hosts on each side of the setup (6 at top, 6 at bottom) to generate traffic over links e_1 (OC12-622 Mb/s), e_2 (OC48-2.488 Gb/s), e_3 (OC3), and e_4 (OC3) making up the star.
-An additional host configured at each corner ran SLAM.
-Aggregation routers (Cisco 6500's at hops A and E) were configured to direct traffic over four primary configured paths, r_1 - r_4 , as shown in the figure.
+The second topology [Fig. 4(b)] was set up in a star-like configuration.
+We used 12 hosts on each side of the setup (6 at top, 6 at bottom) to generate traffic over links e_1 (OC12-622 Mb/s), e_2 $(OC48-2.488 \text{ Gb/s}), e_3 (OC3), \text{ and } e_4 (OC3) \text{ making up the star.}$ An additional host configured at each corner ran SLAM.
+Aggregation routers (Cisco 6500's at hops A and E) were configured to direct traffic over four primary configured paths, $r_1 - r_4$, as shown in the figure.
 In addition, traffic flowed over path (e_1, e_2) to create sufficient load on e_1 to include queueing delay and loss.
 SLAM probes flowed over the four primary traffic paths to monitor delay, loss, and delay variation.
-SLAM was also configured to monitor paths (e_1,e_6) , (e_2,e_6) , (e_5,e_3) , and (e_5,e_4) .
-Only probe traffic traversed links e_5 and e_6 , thus it was assumed that these additional probe measurements were sufficient to separately measure characteristics on links e_1 , e_2 , e_3 , and e_4 .
-As with the dumbbell topology, NetPath [5] was used to emulate propagation delays for the background traffic hosts in the testbed.
-We used a uniform distribution of delays with a mean of 50 msec, minimum of 20 msec, and maximum of 80 msec.
-Each queue was configured to perform tail drop.
-Using the notation (r,e) = B to denote the output queue at router r on to link e in msec, buffer size configurations were follows: $(v_1, e_1) \approx 25$ msec, $(v_2, e_2) \approx 12.5$ msec, $(v_c, e_3) \approx 50$ msec, and $(v_c, e_4) \approx 100$ msec.
+SLAM was also configured to monitor paths $(e_1, e_6), (e_2, e_6), (e_5, e_3), \text{ and } (e_5, e_4)$.
+Only probe traffic traversed links e_5 and e_6 , thus it was assumed that these additional probe measurements were sufficient to separately measure characteristics on links e_1, e_2, e_3 , and e_4 .
+As with the dumbbell topology, NetPath [4] was used to emulate propagation delays for the background traffic hosts in the testbed.
+We used a uniform distribution of delays with a mean of 50 ms, minimum of 20 ms, and maximum of 80 ms. Each queue was configured to perform tail drop.
+Queueing delays were chosen to mimic edge-to-edge delays across a geographically distributed ISP.
+Using the notation (v, e) = B to denote the output queue at router v on to link e in ms, buffer size configurations were follows: $(v_1, e_1) \approx 25 \text{ ms}, (v_2, e_2) \approx 12.5 \text{ ms}, (v_c, e_3) \approx 50 \text{ ms},$ and $(v_c, e_4) \approx 100$ ms.

-Each workstation used in our experiments had a Pentium 4 processor running at 2GHz or better, with at least 1 GB RAM and an Intel Pro/1000 network interface card and was configured to run either FreeBSD 5.4 or Linux 2.6.
+Each workstation used in our experiments had a Pentium 4 processor running at 2 GHz or better, with at least 1 GB RAM and an Intel Pro/1000 network interface card and was configured to run either FreeBSD 5.4 or Linux 2.6.
 The SLAM hosts were configured with a default installation of FreeBSD 5.4.
 The SLAM workstations used a Stratum 0 NTP server configured with a TrueTime GPS card for synchronization.
 We used the software developed by Corell et al. [20] to provide accurate timestamps for SLAM.
 All management traffic for the two topological configurations flowed over separate network paths (not pictured in either figure).